 With such a vast core business, there is sometimes a risk of referring to GFroundry as being synonymous with gamification.
 In fact, that is the technique that is used, but it does not fully define what the company is.
 It does not limit it to that, “it is a means, it is not an end in itself”.
 Not least because gamification is often focused, in other companies in the area, only on the area of training and recognition, while the GFoundry solution covers these, but also other fields, and that’s why GFoundry as a multiplicity of modules.

 How to define, then, what is GFoundry?
-Nothing better than to give the word to one of its responsible, João Gomes: “an agile company, technologically advanced and that manages the cycle of talent of the employees, always with the idea of putting the employee in the centre to align, motivate and commit with the objectives of the company”.
+Nothing better than to give the word to one of its founders, João Gomes: “an agile company, technologically advanced and that manages the cycle of talent of the employees, always with the idea of putting the employee in the centre to align, motivate and commit with the objectives of the company”.
 It is therefore “a Swiss army knife of the talent cycle”.
 A Swiss army knife proud of its Portuguese roots and with the necessary navigator’s spirit to succeed in today’s digital world.